-A county court judgement begins when money is owed to a creditor and they take a County Court action against you to claim the money.
+A county court judgement begins when money is owed to a creditor and they take action in the County Court against a debtor to claim the money.
 If the outstanding money is paid back to the creditor, a hearing or a county court judgement can be avoided.

-If the money is not paid, the court requires that you send them the information, so that they can decide whether you owe any money and how it should be repaid.
+If the money is not paid, the court requires that you send them the information as part of initiating a case, so that they can decide whether you owe any money and how it should be repaid.
 This is completed using a County Court Claim form.
-The form shows how much money the creditor is demanding and the details of the claim, and allows the opportunity of explaining the situation to the court.
+The form shows how much money the creditor is demanding and the details of the county court judgement claim, and allows the opportunity of explaining the situation to the court.

 An admission form is also sent with the claim form to detail your incomings and outgoings that reflect the current circumstances.
 This must be sent back to the court with an offer to repay the debt.

 If your offer is accepted by the court, they issue a county court judgement with details of when and how to pay.
 If an offer isn't made, the court will still issue a county court judgement and demand that the full amount is paid or monthly payments are set up.

 Unless the full amount of the judgment is paid off within one month, the CCJs are recorded on the Register of County Court Judgements for six years.

 The only way to get the judgement removed from this register is: